 I also think Disney should have gone for the jugular and called the chat room "Snapchat," but I understand why that wasn't possible.

-I also think the "tech takeover" happened a bit too fast.
+The "tech takeover" also happened a bit too fast.
 This sticks out a bit more because of just how good the other movies are at establishing their timelines - Andy is moving in a week, Andy is at camp, Andy leaves for college on Friday, and Bonnie's parents are actively trying to leave in an RV.
 There's a ticking time bomb element to all of them, so Toy Story 5's timeline feels very weightless in comparison.
 Bonnie gets a tablet, and that same day Jessie is afraid she's lost Bonnie.
 There's a sleepover soon after (how many days after?) and then Bonnie's favorite toys are missing for several days with no thoughts given.

 Overall, I give Toy Story 5 an 8/10.
-"They've been developing Toy Story sequels since 2012, let Toy Story 3 go.
+"They've been developing Toy Story sequels since 2012, let Toy Story 3 go."

 Comments